Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 4 days per week, taking Wednesday, Saturday and Sunday off!
+The current owner typically works 5am to 11am, 5 days per week, plus 1 hour on Sunday.
 Early morning hours are required.

 What about vacation time or personal days?